Change of drift in one-dimensional diffusions: Changing measure in a one-dimensional diffusion.

 \section{Changing measure in a one-dimensional diffusion.}

 We are going to begin with a regular diffusion taking values in an interval $ I \subseteq \R$.
 The killing measure is assumed to be zero.
 We write $\Int$ for the interior of $I$, which could be equal to $I$.
 We also set $a = \inf I$, $b=\sup I$, the endpoints of $I$.
 The interval $I$ may be the whole real line, it may contain endpoints or not.
-We write $C_0$ for the space of continuous functions $f : I \rightarrow \R$ with limits at the endpoints.
+We write $C_0$ for the space of continuous functions $f \colon I \rightarrow \R$ with limits at the endpoints.

-We let $\Omega = C(\R_+, I)$ be the canonical path space with the canonical process $X_t(\omega) = \omega(t)$ and the raw filtration $\sF^{\degree}_t = \sigma(X_s: s \le t)$.
-If $\RW$ is the law of $X$ on $(\Omega, \sF^{\degree}_\infty)$ we let $(\sF_t)$ be the universal completion of $(\sF^{\degree}_t)$.
+We let $\Omega = C(\R_+; I)$ be the canonical path space with the canonical process $X_t(\omega) = \omega(t)$ and the raw filtration $\sF^{0}_t = \sigma(X_s: s \le t)$.
+If $\RW$ is the law of $X$ on $(\Omega, \sF^{0}_\infty)$ we let $(\sF_t)$ be the universal completion of $(\sF^{0}_t)$.
 We write $\sF= \sF_{\infty}$ for brevity.
 We write $s$ for the scale function of $X$, and $m$ for its speed measure, so that the infinitesimal generator of $X$ is

-see, for example, Theorem VII.3.12 of \cite{RY2004}\footnote{.. while noting the different scaling factor for the speed measure there.}.
-If a boundary point is in $I$ ($a=0 \in I$, to fix ideas), there is a boundary condition there:
+see, for example, Theorem VII.3.12 of Revuz \& Yor \cite{RY2004} (while noting the different scaling factor for the speed measure there).
+If a boundary point is in $I$ ($a=0 \in I$, to fix ideas), there is a boundary condition

 See Proposition VII.3.13 of \cite{RY2004}, again noting the different scaling factor here.
-We omit discussion of the situation $m(\{0\}) = \infty$, corresponding to absorption at the boundary, as this is a special case already dealt with in the earlier works, c.f.~\cite{MU2012a,MU2012b}.
+We omit discussion of the situation $m(\{0\}) = \infty$, corresponding to absorption at the boundary, as this is a special case already dealt with in the earlier works, c.f.~Mijatovi\'{c} \& Urusov \cite{MU2012a,MU2012b}.
 Moreover, for volatility models, which are our main application, absorbing boundaries are not reasonable from an economic point of view.

 Specifying the domain of functions on which $\sG$ acts is important.
 We fix some reference point $\xi \in \Int$ and define the domain $\sD$ of $\sG$ to be the set of all $f$ which are represented as